Teófilo Stevenson: Munich Olympics 1972

 Stevenson, now twenty, joined the Cuban boxing team for the Munich Olympics of 1972.
-Munich 1972 Olympic Games, athletic festival held in Munich that took place August 26–September 11, 1972.
 His opening bout against experienced Polish fighter Ludwik Denderys began dramatically when Stevenson knocked the other man down within thirty seconds of the opening bell.
 The fight was stopped moments later due to a large cut next to the Pole's eye.

 Proceeding to the quarter finals, Stevenson met American boxer Duane Bobick.
 Bobick, a gold medalist at the 1971 Pan American Games, had beaten Stevenson previously.
 After a close first round, Stevenson lost the second, but a ferocious display in the third round knocked Bobick to the canvas three times and the contest was stopped.
 The victory was viewed on television throughout Cuba, and is still considered Stevenson's most memorable performance.

 Stevenson easily defeated German Peter Hussing in the semifinal by TKO in the second round, and received his gold medal after Romanian Ion Alexe failed to appear in the final due to injury.
 The Cuban boxing team won three gold medals, their first in Olympic boxing history, as well as one silver and one bronze.
 The Munich games established Cuba's dominance over the amateur sport that was to last decades.
 It also established Stevenson as the world's premier amateur heavyweight boxer.